nickfallon/repeater.js/README.md

 **EXTENDED USAGE:**

 ```
-// The render() method can accept an optional input function (optionalReplaceFunction)
+// The render() method can accept an optional function as a parameter,
-// as a parameter, which expects 2 arguments:
+// which will be called with 2 arguments: optionalReplaceFunction(html, data)
-// - the html for a single record
+// html - the html for a single record
-// - data object for a single record
+// data - data object for a single record

 // The optionalReplaceFunction must return the modified HTML source as output.

+// This example shows how to provide your own optionalReplaceFunction().

 function myCustomReplace(html, data) {
     for (prop in record) {
         html = html.replace("{" + prop + "}", record[prop]);

+        //do something custom here!

     }
     return html;
 }